khalidm/tutorials/Variant_Calling_1/main.md

   BAM File: set to the output from the alignment BAM file Sort by: Chromosomal coordinates

-  Keep others options as default and click execute
+  Keep other options as default and click execute
   ```

 3. To examine the output sorted BAM file, we need to first convert it into readable [SAM] format.